 However, the scale is definitely NOT the best indicator of progress when it comes to pursuing fitness.
 If you rely on your weight alone to track your progress, it can be easy to find yourself pissed when you see the numbers on the scale creep up – even when you know the extra half-kilo is from the burrito you just inhaled.

 If you’re chasing fitness, there are lots of goals to choose from that don’t involve counting calories or dropping kilos.
-Set a goal you’ll be proud to achieve – something that’ll make you feel like a badass.
+Whether it’s walking 10,000 steps a day or walking 10k, set a goal you’ll be proud to achieve – something that’ll make you feel like a badass.

 Short on ideas?
 Here are some for you.